Help - Quick Start Guide

 Prefer to design by feel?
 In a playtest room, open the Generic Objects panel, spawn a blank piece, style and size it on the table, then right-click it → Component ▶ Save as New Component.

-Have a spreadsheet of cards already?
-Use CSV import on the Components tab, download the template, fill it in, and create dozens of components in one upload.
+• CSV / JSON: on the Components tab, download a template, fill it in a spreadsheet, and upload to create dozens of components in one go.

 Note